Learn how to make pesto sauce without pinenuts and basil- a pesto pasta sauce recipe with cashews and mint with a nut-free option.

 - Pink Himalayan salt: This is yet another ingredient that gives a unique flavor.
 It is more of a personal preference and I use it in all my salads and sauces.
 You can replace it with regular sea salt.

-- Parmesan: Well, after all, it is pesto, folks.
+- Parmesan: Well after all, it is pesto, folks!

 - Olive oil, that brings it all together into a creamy sauce.

 If you want a smooth pesto, process the toasted cashews, garlic, parmesan, salt and chillies (if using) first until finely chopped.
-Then add mint and parsley and process until smooth.
+Then add mint and cilantro and process until smooth.
 While the motor is still running, add olive oil and process for a minute or two.

 If you like your pesto a little chunky, process all ingredients together except olive oil until you get the desired consistency.
 Then add olive oil as above.

 The texture depends on how you’re going to use the pesto.
 As a rule of thumb, if you’re using the pesto recipe for pasta, it is better to have a chunky texture.
-For other uses such as adding to dips or topping, a smoother texture works great.

-Cook the pasta and drain, reserving 1 cup of pasta water.
-Transfer to a large bowl and immediately toss with the pesto sauce, adding pasta water as required.
-Serve sprinkled with parmesan and chili flakes.
+Transfer the drained pasta to a large bowl and immediately toss with the cashew pesto sauce, adding pasta water as required.
+Serve sprinkled with parmesan and chili flakes!

 - Reserve a cup of pasta water before draining.
 This helps in 2 ways: